Millions of marketers use Google Keyword Planner (GKP) the wrong way.

 So, What Can You Bank On?

 I use the Google Keyword Planner tool every day.
 It’s free for me because I run multiple AdWords campaigns.
 Spend a little cash on a keyword difficulty tool.
 Set aside a small AdWords budget to help find long tail keywords that convert.
 You can’t afford to chase the wrong keywords with PPC or SEO.
+Doing Amazon keyword research?
+Check out these tools.

 I’d love for you to comment below and let me know which keyword tool you decided to use.